MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 # Purchase and manage app subscriptions and licenses

-This article helps you understand the user's app purchase experience in Microsoft Teams.
 Users can purchase subscriptions and manage licenses from Microsoft Teams Store for an individual, a team, or an organization.
-As a developer, you can bring out the purchase experience for your app as detailed in this article.
+As a developer, you can enhance the user experience for your app purchases based on the content outlined here.
+This article helps you understand the user's app purchase experience in Microsoft Teams Store and helps you provide a similar experience.

 ## Subscription purchase experience

 > [!NOTE]
-> For some countries or regions, users might be asked to add a [VAT ID number](/partner-center/enroll/vat-info) and a [registration ID number](/partner-center/account-settings/reg-number-id) to comply with the requirements of that region.
+> Users might be asked to add a VAT ID and a registration ID based on the compliance requirement of a country or region.
+For more information, see [VAT ID number](/partner-center/enroll/vat-info) and [registration ID number](/partner-center/account-settings/reg-number-id).

-The subscription purchase experience partially differs for a new and an existing user.
-Here's the user experience for purchasing a subscription plan for a Teams app:
+Here's the user experience to purchase a subscription plan for a Teams app:

 1. In Teams, select **Apps** > **Best selling**.